 Q: What is the structure of the Summer Producing Program?

-A: You begin in early June with an all-inclusive and overnight, Opening Retreat which typically runs anywhere from 3 to 5 days.
+A: You begin in early June with an all-inclusive Opening Workshop which typically runs anywhere from 3 to 5 days.
 After the Opening Retreat, you will have Workshops on Saturdays throughout the rest of the summer, and an internship during the week.
 (Note – the Internship is optional)

 Q: What is the structure/schedule of the Opening Retreat?

-A: The Opening Retreat is typically held in early June and runs anywhere from 3-5 days and is overnight.
-During the Opening Retreat, students will attend class up to ten hours each day, with a few hours of quiet time for worship and reflection scheduled intermittently.
+A: The Opening Workshop is typically held in early June and runs anywhere from 3-5 days.
+During the Opening Workshop, students will attend class up to ten hours each day, with a few hours of quiet time for worship and reflection scheduled intermittently.
 Due to the intense schedule, students should completely clear their schedules from all other obligations for the week of the retreat.

 Q: What is the structure/schedule for the rest of the Summer Program?